Steel Pier

-The pier is owned by the Catanoso Family and operates under the Steel Pier Associates, LLC name.
+The pier is owned by the Catanoso family and operates under the Steel Pier Associates, LLC name.
 The Catanosos had previously leased the pier to operate the amusement park before they purchased it.
 The Steel Pier continues to operate as an amusement pier and is one of the most successful family-oriented attractions in the city.
+The pier has twenty-four rides, a helicopter station, an arcade, food stands, and more.
+The pier was connected to the former Trump Taj Mahal through an overhead walking bridge.

 History

 The pier was built by the Steel Pier Company and opened on June 18, 1898.
 It was built on iron pilings, using a concrete understructure with steel girders.
 In 1904, a storm washed away part of Steel Pier, and many engineers stated that it could not be rebuilt.
 Atlantic City's future mayor, Edward L. Bader, and his company accepted the challenge to rebuild it.
 His success with that job led to more work for him in Atlantic City.